JamesSheard/table-tennis-ladder/test_plans/test_plans.md

     - *Outcomes*
         - Error - The user is warned that they have entered a name which is too long.
         - The ladder's state remains the same.

+#### - Game is input with a leaderboard selected.
+    - *Steps*
+        - 'python main.py --win Player_1 --lose Player_2 --leaderboard testing`
+        OR
+        - `python main.py --win Player_1 --lose Player_2 --lb testing`
+    - *Outcomes*
+        - Game will be played using the same logic displayed above.
+        - Player positions will be modified in the 'testing' league.